slphelps/ISU_McNay/README.md

 # ISU_McNay Repro Performance

 This is a repository containing the ISU McNay herd's yearly reproductive performance data.
 In this repository there is a folder titled "year_sheets" that conatins csv files with yearly/seasonal reproductive data.
 These files are used in the R script to generate reproductive performance summaries.
 The R script contains code to run summary statistics for reproductive performance.
-The follow percentages are generated: artificial insemination (AI), natural service (NS), open, pregnancy loss, and calf death loss.
+The follow percentages are generated: artificial insemination (AI), natural service (NS), open, pregnancy loss, twin birth, and calf death loss.
 Total numbers for exposed cows in each year/season and calves born in each year/season are also generated.
 Graphical bar displays of year/season percentages are plotted and saved individually.

 ## Year_Sheets Formatting